 To access the heatmap of a page, click on the right-side three-dot menu for the landing page in question, then select Heatmap, as shown below:

-For a page that is part of an Experiment, you can see each variation's heatmap data by going to the experiment in question, clicking on Edit to open the builder, then clicking on Preview from inside the builder, and toggling on Heatmap mode.
+For a page that is part of an Experiment, you can see each variation's heatmap data by going to the experiment in question, clicking on Edit to open the builder, then clicking on Preview from inside the builder, and toggling on the Heatmap Mode.

 You will need to select the version of your page:

 It is necessary to select the version because a different save/version can mean different content placement, which drives visitors to interact with the page differently.

 And now you can see your visitor's behavior on your page.

 Hovering your mouse over the fire icon in the top left corner will open the Heatmap menu, from where you can switch between three tracking metrics.

 1. Scroll Depth will allow you to see how far your visitors have scrolled down the page.

 To understand how the scroll depth heatmap is color-coded and to interpret the colors into numbers, look at the color scale below.

 Each color represents a percentage, with red being 100% and black being 0%.
 The closer the color is to red, the more people have scrolled up until that point.
 The closer the color is to blue, the smaller the number of people who have scrolled until that point.